 Conventional loans generally require down payments that can reach up to 20% to secure a home loan, pushing them out of reach for many homebuyers.

-Since VA Loans are government backed, banks do not require you to buy Private Mortgage Insurance.
+Since VA loans are government backed, banks do not require you to buy Private Mortgage Insurance.

-Private Mortgage Insurance is a requirement for borrowers who finance more than 80% of their home's value, tacking on additional monthly expenses.
+Private Mortgage Insurance is typically required for borrowers who finance more than 80% of their home's value, tacking on additional monthly expenses.

 Competitive Interest Rates

 VA loans have had the lowest average fixed interest rate on the market for more than five years in a row, according to data from Ellie Mae.